Skip to main content

 Location: Middletown, CT

 Wesleyan’s open curriculum gives students the opportunity to enjoy flexibility while they pursue their program of choice and take academic risks.
-Along with participating in diverse academic coursework, students are also able to take advantage of more than 5,000 internship opportunities and a vast quantity of study abroad options.
-Students may also participate in programs like 3-2 engineering collaborations with the California Institute of Technology and Columbia University.
+Along with participating in diverse academic coursework, students are also able to take advantage of numerous internship opportunities and a vast number of study abroad options.
+Students may also participate in programs like 3-2 engineering collaborations with the California Institute of Technology, Columbia University, and Dartmouth College.

-A set of principles govern Wesleyan’s approach to undergraduate education.
+A set of principles governs Wesleyan’s approach to undergraduate education.
 These principles define the qualities the institution believes each student should have when they graduate.

 Learn more about Wesleyan and what it takes to get accepted.